 3. Brand of Equipment Affects HVAC Installation Cost.

 Just like the car example above, are you buying a Porsche or a Honda?
 Both are reliable; their prices are…a bit different.
-A Carrier is a fantastic HVAC unit, but it is typically going to be $800 – $2,500 more expensive than comparable units, and there are other options out there that are just as reliable.
+A Carrier is a fantastic HVAC unit, but it is typically going to be $800 – $2,500 more expensive than comparable units from Goodman, and there are other options out there that are just as reliable.

-Lennox, on the other hand, is probably the most expensive unit out there and I can’t stand them – in our experience, they have a horrible logistics chain, making repair parts difficult to come by (taking weeks sometimes), poor customer service, and the parts cost three times as much.
+Lennox, on the other hand, is probably the most expensive unit out there and I can’t stand them.
+In our (humble?) experience, they have a horrible logistics chain, making repair parts difficult to come by (sometimes taking weeks), poor customer service, and the parts cost three times as much.
 That’s not what this article is about, so read more in: Carrier vs. Lennox Furnace Review.

 For more info on the different unit brands, take a look at:

 What about features?
-Are you getting a zoning system (recommended for a large or two-story house if it’s within your budget)?
 Does someone in your house have asthma and require an integrated HEPA filter?
 More can be found at: How to Reduce Asthma Symptoms

 4. SEER Value Will Affect Your HVAC Installation Cost.

-Sounds great, right?
-What’s the catch?
-The catch is that these motors have a propensity towards breaking, are extremely expensive to fix, and may break more often than a single-speed 16-SEER.
-It’s a reliability issue.
+Typically speaking, the lower SEER, more basic models are also more reliable.
 Reliability is big with us, so we steer clear of features with reliability issues, and it’s as simple as that.
-When you factor in the price of repairs and the extra expense of the 21-SEER, you actually lose money.
+When you factor in the price of repairs and the extra expense of the 21-SEER, you may actually lose money!
 16 SEER is the sweet-spot, and it is key to reducing your HVAC installation cost.

 5. Project Difficulty is a Big Factor in HVAC Installation Cost.

 But Tim, doesn’t this mean that a less-than-honest air conditioning company can just charge what he wants and say that it’s a difficult job?
-No. You see, dishonest contractors, typically, aren’t the brightest people (I figure if you’re still reading this, you’re warming up to me so I’m taking the training-wheels off).
+No. You see, dishonest contractors, typically, aren’t the brightest people (I figure if you’re still reading this, you’re warming up to me so I’m taking off the training-wheels).
 They aren’t smart enough to take difficulty into account, and will probably get confused if you ask them about it.
 They will tell you things like, “that’s how much the unit costs,” or “California has a new law that magically adds $5,000 to the price.”
-Trust me, follow your gut, and you’ll be able to tell who the honest contractors are.
+Trust me, follow your gut, and you’ll be able to tell who the honest contractors are...or just use one of our ASM-approved contractors.

 If you’re anything like most of our readers, you’ve spent hours online researching HVAC information in preparation for replacing your old heater or air conditioner.
 I’m the same way; it’s a big investment!
-You may want to consider saving yourself some time and money by getting an HVAC-Facts Report.
-It includes all of the information you’ve been looking for – and some you haven’t – in one, easy-to-read report, including: fair installation prices, pricing for specific units, a proper sizing calculation, and more.
-Here’s a short video on how it works:
+You may want to consider saving yourself some time and money by getting an HVAC-Facts Report from this online HVAC installation cost calculator.
+Take a look:

 HVAC Installation Cost – The Price Range

 Okay, the part you’ve all been waiting for!
 The description of HVAC installation cost.
-If you skipped down to this part, then the answer is, “no.” Scroll up and read the section before – you must earn this!
-Besides, it’s important information for following the prices below.
+If you skipped down to this part, then the answer is, “no.” Scroll up and read the section before...you must earn this!
+Besides, it’s important information for following alog with the prices below.

 Typical Price Range for a New HVAC Installation.

-We divided new HVAC installation cost into three groups: first, the Change-Out, which is an installation of just your HVAC components without the ductwork; Full Installation, which is the installation of all HVAC equipment including ductwork; and finally, Full Installation with Features, which is a full installation with additional features such as a zoning system or media filter.
+We divided new HVAC installation cost into three groups: first, the Change-Out, which is an installation of just your HVAC components without the ductwork; Full Installation, which is the installation of all HVAC equipment including ductwork; and finally, Full Installation with Features, which is a full installation with additional features such as a zoning system or media filter with a complimentary Ferrari Portofino.

 Change-Out HVAC Installation Cost